 Mr. Dale earned a Bachelor’s degree in music education from The University of Mississippi in 2001.
 He served with the Ole Miss Band as a graduate assistant for one year before becoming the Director of Bands at Northpoint Christian School (NCS), formerly known as Southern Baptist Educational Center (SBEC) in Southaven, Mississippi in 2002.
 Mr. Dale continued studying through the University of Mississippi to earn his Master’s degree in Music Education in 2005.
 He is a proficient music arranger for Marching and Concert Bands, and arranges for band programs around the state of Mississippi.
 Mr. Dale serves as an adjudicator for marching band competitions and indoor percussion competitions throughout Mississippi, Tennessee, and Arkansas.
-He holds memberships in The College Band Directors National Association, The Music Educators National Conference, The Percussive Arts Society, and The Texas Music Educators Association.
+He holds memberships in The Mississippi Bandmasters Association, The College Band Directors National Association, The Music Educators National Conference, The Percussive Arts Society, and The Texas Music Educators Association.

 In eight years as the Director of Bands at NCS, Mr. Dale was able to produce outstanding results that were unprecedented for the program.
 Under his direction the band tripled in size and won numerous awards and superior ratings at marching contests throughout Mississippi and Tennessee.
 Mr. Dale has produced students that have made the Mississippi Lions All-State Band and who have participated in World Class drum and bugle corps.
 In 2005 Mr. Dale was awarded SBEC Teacher of the Year by the Staff and Administration.